Dry Aged Beef: What Is It and How Does It Work?

 What Is Dry Aged Beef?

-How Does Dry Aging Beef Work?
+How to Dry Age Beef

 dry aging beef in black metal dry ager